SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Conclusion

 \section{Conclusion}

-In this paper, we proposed the \emph{Practical View-Change-Less Protocol} (\PVP{}), a high-performance robust consensus protocol. \PVP{} combines the high throughput of \emph{concurrent consensus architectures} with the reduced complexity provided by \emph{chained consensus}.
-Furthermore, \PVP{} improves on the resilience of existing chained consensus designs by introducing the \emph{Rapid View Synchronization protocol}, which guarantees a low-cost recovery path that is robust during unreliable communication and does not require costly threshold signatures.
+In this paper, we proposed \SpotLess{}, a high-performance robust consensus protocol. \SpotLess{} combines the high throughput of \emph{concurrent consensus architectures} with the reduced complexity provided by \emph{chained consensus}.
+Furthermore, \SpotLess{} improves on the resilience of existing chained consensus designs by introducing the \emph{Rapid View Synchronization protocol}, which guarantees a continuous low-cost recovery path that is robust during unreliable communication and does not require costly threshold signatures.

-We have put the design of \PVP{} to the test by implementing it in \RDB{}, our high-performance resilient fabric, and we compared \PVP{} with existing consensus protocols.
-Our experiment results show that the performance of \PVP{} is excellent: \PVP{} greatly outperforms traditional primary-backup consensus protocols such as \PBFT{} by up to 430\%, \Narwhal{} by up to 296\% and \HS{} by up to 1808\%. \PVP{} is even able to outperform \RCC{}, a state-of-the-art high-throughput concurrent consensus protocol, by up to 23\% in optimal conditions, while providing lower latency in all cases.
-Furthermore, \PVP{} can maintain a stable latency and consistently high throughput, even during failures.
+We have put the design of \SpotLess{} to the test by implementing it in \RDB{}, our high-performance resilient fabric, and we compared \SpotLess{} with existing consensus protocols.
+Our experiment results show that the performance of \SpotLess{} is excellent: \SpotLess{} greatly outperforms traditional primary-backup consensus protocols such as \PBFT{} by up to 430\%, \Narwhal{} by up to 137\%, and \HS{} by up to 3803\%. \SpotLess{} is even able to outperform \RCC{}, a state-of-the-art high-throughput concurrent consensus protocol, by up to 23\% in optimal conditions, while providing lower latency in all cases.
+Furthermore, \SpotLess{} can maintain a stable latency and consistently high throughput, even during failures.

 \begin{acks} This work was supported in part by (1) {\em Oracle Cloud Credits} and related resources provided by the Oracle for Research program and (2) the {\em NSF STTR} under {\em Award Number} 2112345 provided to {\em Moka Blox LLC}. \end{acks}